Rehearsals and Tuition

 Cost to Join

 Each of the choirs has an annual tuition for membership.
-Tuition schedules for each choir can be found in the Choir Tuition section at the bottom of this page.
+Tuition for Spring 2021 is a reduced rate of $250 for each member.

 The Girls Choir has never turned away an applicant because of an inability to pay and regularly seeks outside scholarship funding to assist those in need.
 If your family needs tuition assistance please follow the application process and turn in the scholarship application at your audition.
 Download the Scholarship Application Form here.